Child neglect: Development-focused methods

 Some professionals identify neglect by measuring the developmental levels of a child, for if those developmental levels are normal, one can, by definition, conclude that a child is not being neglected.
 Areas of development that could be measured include weight, height, stamina, social and emotional responses, and speech and motor development.
 All these features go up to make a medical assessment of whether a child is thriving, so that a professional looking to start an assessment of neglect, might reasonably start with information collected by a doctor.
 Infants are often weighed and measured when seen by their physicians for well-baby check-ups.
 The physician initiates a more complete evaluation when the infant's development and functioning are found to be delayed.
 What this suggests is that social work staff could consult medical notes to establish if the baby or child is failing to thrive, as the first step in a pathway towards identifying neglect.
 If developmental levels are subnormal, then the identification of neglect requires the professional to establish if those subnormal levels of development can be put down to the level of nurturance experienced by the child.
 One needs to discount that the developmental delay was caused by some genetic condition or disease.
+These development-focused methods used for detecting child neglect and abuse are among the most effective we have to date, are useful tools for professionals to quickly recognize and easily detect when something is amiss in regards to the care of a child.